AlexandreFenyo/net-monitor/README.md

 ### download the image

-Before running a container with the net-monitor image, you may pull the image from [DockerHub](https://hub.docker.com/r/fenyoa/net-monitor/).
+Before running a container with the net-monitor image, you may pull the latest image from [DockerHub](https://hub.docker.com/r/fenyoa/net-monitor/).

 ```shell
 user% docker pull fenyoa/net-monitor
 ```

 ## Install from the WAR archive in the Cloudflare CDN